minio/madmin-go/estream/README.md

 The functions above return an `io.WriteCloser`.
 Data for this stream should be written to this interface and `Close()` should be called before another stream can be added.

+Note that enuncrypted streams are unbuffered, so it may be a benefit to insert a `bufio.Writer` to avoid very small packets.
+Encrypted streams are buffered since

 # Reading Streams